DaveEdge1/FAIRRmd/README.md

 ### Add your workflow file in RMarkdown fomrat

 * There is an `example.Rmd` in this template to show you the one required element: "output: github_document"
+* Much of the early setup code could be recycled for your RMarkdown document for appropriate rendering in GitHub Markdown format
-* Add your Rmd file and edit the header accordingly
+* Add your Rmd code and edit the header with Author, Date, etc.
-* Delete the `example.Rmd` file
+* Rename the `example.Rmd` file (or delete it if you've brought in your own file)

 ### Add your renv lock file

+* Delete the existing renv.lock file
-* The lock file should come from the R project directory where the Rmd file was created
+* Your lock file should come from the R project directory where your Rmd file was created

+Learn to use `renv` here: [renv](https://rstudio.github.io/renv/articles/renv.html)

 ### Edit the render Rmd workflow

 * This workflow is found here: ".github/workflows/render-Rmd.yml"
-* Change the name of the referenced Rmd and md files on lines 33 and 36 (the output md file will have the same name, just a different extentsion)
+* Change the name of the referenced Rmd (example.Rmd) and md (example.md) files on lines 33 and 36 (your output md file will have the same name, just a different extentsion)

 ### Add repository secrets